google/starthinker/tutorials/deploy_enterprise.md

 *__REQUIREMENT__: A [gSuite](https://gsuite.google.com/) is required to deploy and manage a UI like StarThinker within Google Cloud.
-This requirement deals specifically with authentication and ensuring that user credentials are stored and accessed securely.*
+This requirement deals specifically with authentication and ensuring that user credentials are stored and accessed securely.
+If you do not have gSuite enabled, please install the [Scientist Deployment](deploy_scientist.md) which runs as a single user without Google Authentication.*

 ## Instructions
 ```